protobi/protobi-r/README.md

 # protobi-r
-R library to import/export data between R and Protobi
+R library to import/export data between R and Protobi.

+Survey datasets are never final, there's always some cleaning, reshaping, additional variables, to create, etc.
+While you can do many or even all of these in Protobi itself, if R is your preferred language  you may prefer to work in R.

+This utility makes it easy to download data from Protobi as a dataframe, attach variable labels and value formats as titles and factors, and upload the revised dataframe back to Protobi.

 ## Install the package